Called:

-Join us as we celebrate all the ways that we are connected as a Synod and remember all the ways we are connected with each other and with the whole church as the Body of Christ in our mission to share the Gospel of God’s love and forgiveness with the world.
+Join us as we celebrate and remember all the ways that we are called as individuals, as a Synod, and as the Body of Christ to share the Gospel of God’s love and forgiveness with the world.

 Livestream on YouTube.